avaframe/AvaFrame/docs/moduleCom1DFA.rst

     - cleanDEMremeshed = False and a DEM including the name of the DEM in Inputs/ and the desired cell size is found in Inputs/DEMremeshed - this DEM is used without modification

-    - cleanDEMremeshed = False no matching DEM is found in Inputs/DEMremeshed - the DEM in Inputs/ is remeshed to the desired cell size
+    - cleanDEMremeshed = False and no matching DEM is found in Inputs/DEMremeshed - the DEM in Inputs/ is remeshed to the desired cell size

 If the DEM in Inputs/ is remeshed, it is then saved to ``Inputs/DEMremeshed` and available for subsequent